philzook58/philzook58.github.io/_posts/2023-05-08-egraph-ground-rewrite.md

 let e = union empty a (foo a)
 let () = Format.printf "%a" (Term.Map.pp Term.pp) e *)
 ```
+Start hashconsing those babies and now the `Term.t Term.Map.t` is basically an Int to Int map being used as a union find

 # Ok?